Protesters gather in Olympia amid heightened tension, added security

 On the same day that protestors stormed the Capitol, protestors in Olympia got through a gate to the governor’s residence and chanted slogans on the lawn during a brief standoff with the Washington State Patrol.

-Rep. Jim Walsh, R-Aberdeen, who is scheduled to speak at both today’s and Monday’s demonstrations in Olympia, said they were about the governor’s policies and discouraged protesters from bringing guns.
+Rep. Jim Walsh, R-Aberdeen, who was scheduled to speak at both Sunday’s and Monday’s demonstrations in Olympia, said the protests were about the governor’s policies and discouraged protesters from bringing guns.

 “Free speech shouldn’t have this effect on the government,” Walsh said Sunday, expressing disgust at the fences blocking foot traffic around the Capitol.
 “We want them gone, we want the people’s house open to the people.